edgarcarbajal/typst-resume/main.typ

 = Experience:
-/*
-#infoblock(
-    "John Deere",
-    "May 2023 - Aug 2023",
-    "Software Engineer IT Intern",
-    "Moline IL"
-)[
-    - Revamped an old, static feature in a highly-used web application by John Deere equipment dealers to be more dynamic/user customizable.
-    - Worked with frontend using React and Typescript for the web application UI/user behavior, and backend with Java and Spring to create new API endpoints and connect to the application database.
-]
-*/

 John Deere | May 2023 - Aug 2023
 Software Engineer IT Intern - Moline IL
 - Revamped an old, static feature in a highly-used web application by John Deere equipment dealers to be more dynamic/user customizable.